The Complete Guide

 Without question, your first step toward a career as a clinical medical assistant is to complete the certification training program through an authorized school or accredited university.
 This training will give you the education you need and get you ready to enter the job market.

-Next, you’ll need to take some time to determine what medical environment you’d enjoy working in the most.
+Next, you’ll need to take some time to determine what medical environment you’d enjoy working in the most and don’t worry, there are quite a lot of options.
 For instance, some medical assistants like the fast pace of a surgical ward, ER or trauma center.
 Other’s may like the calmer atmosphere of a private practice.
 And still others may enjoy working in a lab or nursing home.

 Some other facilities to consider: